dalhunter/Threat-Intel-Reports/README.md

 ## Overview
-* This repository showcases my ability to analyze and profile threat actors using OSINT, structured intelligence methodologies, and adversary behavior analysis.
+* This repository demonstrates threat actor analysis using OSINT, structured intelligence methods, and MITRE ATT&CK–based analysis.
-* All reports are written in clear, easy-to-understand language to support accessibility and educational use.
-When viewing the PDFs, be sure to select "More Pages" to view the full report.
+* Reports are written in clear, accessible language for both educational and practical cyber threat intelligence use.
+* When viewing the PDFs, please select "More Pages" to ensure the full report is visible.

 ## Each report includes:
 * Section 1: Actor Background
 * Section 2: Targeting Patterns & Victimology
 * Section 3: Tactics, Techniques, & Procedures (TTPs)
 * Section 4: Indicators of Compromise (IOCs)
 * Section 5: Analytic Assessment

 ## Reports
 * Lazarus Group — [View Report](reports/lazarus-group-report.pdf)